12th Grade Online Curriculum

 - Are taught at a college-preparatory level.

-- Can be customized to each individual student’s pace, learning style, and schedule.
+- Can be customized to each individual student’s pace, learning needs, and schedule.

-- Integrate technology in a way that prepares students for 21st century college and career modalities.
+- Integrate technology in a way that prepares students for college and career modalities.

 - Prepare students for college admissions tests.